writingtool-org/writingtool/README.md

 * All rules that work at the full-text level are also supported across paragraph boundaries (e.g. opening and closing quotation marks are recognized even if they are more than one paragraph apart).
 * In addition to that of LibreOffice, the LanguageTool spell checker is used.
 * A custom caching mechanism is used, which significantly speeds up repeated work on long texts.
 It avoids rechecking unchanged sections, saving time.
 When a text that has already been checked is loaded, all previously found errors are displayed almost immediately.
 * A custom WritingTool check dialog is used, designed to be highly performant.
-It has been optimized for WritingTool’s internal caching system to ensure fast and efficient operation.
+It has been optimized for WritingTool's internal caching system to ensure fast and efficient operation.
 * Grammar checking of Impress and Calc documents is supported (Manual checking only through the LT check dialog.
 Automatic checking is not supported by LibreOffice.)
 * Using a configuration dialog, users can change the following settings, for example:
   * Easily activate/deactivate optional rules